fartinmartin/extendscript-ui/README.md

 ## How?

 `extendscript-ui` uses a [custom `jsxFactory`](https://www.typescriptlang.org/tsconfig/#jsxFactory) to transform JSX into a [ScriptUI Resource Specifications](https://extendscript.docsforadobe.dev/user-interface-tools/resource-specifications.html)-compliant string.
-When you pass this string to `createWindow` it creates a new `Window` object using your compiled specification string.
-Then, `createWindow` will attach any event handlers (e.g. `onClick`, etc.) to their respective UI elements and run all of the side effect functions you passed to the `onWindow` "hook".
+When you pass your UI to `createWindow` it creates a new `Window` object using your compiled specification string.
+Then, it attaches any event handlers (e.g. `onClick`, etc.) to their respective UI elements and runs all of the side effect functions you passed to the `onWindow` "hook".

 ## TODO